 settling on a monotype font.
 Given the connection of this kind of typeface to typewriters, and the position typewriters hold as being more manual and human-touched than purely digital composition programs, but more standardized and readable than handwritten

 text, a monotype font seemed a way to create personal but readable minimal displays.

 The playtest that most influenced my display decision was conducted with a good friend, and the reported difficulty they had reading some parts of the story came, they said, as a result of the empathy and sympathy they felt for me.
 They also reported

 feeling a need to read everything, every anecdote, not coming from me, but rather originating internally.
-They also noted a feeling of bravery when they chose to continue reading, describing their agency of choice as a player, and validating my decision to present
+They also noted a feeling of bravery when they chose to continue reading, describing their agency of choice as a player, and validating my decision

 The final step of my development process was the addition of audio.
 To create a more immersive environment of being “in my friend Carrie’s car,” I spliced together audio clips I recorded from the passenger seat of my car while driving around Davis,

 towards Woodland.
 Following this, I published the game to itch.io, where it is available for free download to Mac and Windows systems.

 Now, I'm working on my next game!
 I'll be posting more about that in the coming days, discussing initial research and some level design concepts.
 It's going to be a very different kind of game than "In My Friend Carrie's Car," and I'm excited to start

 Until then, have a good day and I'll talk to you soon!
 And if you want to share any thoughts with me, please don't hesitate to send me an email at email@example.com!

 Swink, Steven.
 “Writing Tips That Can Reduce Symptoms.”
 National Alliance on Mental Illness, 16 Feb.
 2018.